November 11, 2015

 Rob Freese is a member of the SNHU Board of Trustees, and his passion for his work and alma mater are palpable.
 He is committed to leveraging the alumni network to strengthen the student experience at SNHU, and has invested considerable time and resources into the SNHU community.
 In partnership with the SNHU Student Government Association in 2013, Freese made possible a major renovation to the Student Center on campus, which has been transformed into a vibrant hub of activity at the heart of campus.

-View photos from the weekend on Facebook and Flickr; watch the Homecoming wrap-up video produced by the Media Services team; and share the full story from social media.
+View photos from the weekend on Facebook and Flickr; and watch the Homecoming wrap-up video produced by the Media Services team.

 Donor Appreciation Day, October 21